What are you searching for?

 11. Clontarf Baths

 Clontarf Baths is a very popular swimming spot, and for good reason!
 The water is nice and calm, with fish swimming around you.
 There’s a big 50-metre net that stretches around to keep the whole family safe while swimming.
-There’s a great playground nearby with a very appropriate boat theme, with lots of cafes for you to pick up fish & chips, snacks and ice-cream!
-Read our review for all the details.
+There’s a great playground nearby with a very appropriate boat theme, and lots of cafes where you can pick up fish & chips, snacks, and ice cream!

 harbour beaches and swimming enclosures

 This 20-metre sea pool is located along Marine Parade in Manly and is the perfect sheltered swimming area for families.
 It was built by residents in 1929 and was cut out and blasted into its triangular shape.
-It’s one of the smallest rock pools in Sydney, but it’s great for a cool off or splash.
-There’s a cafe nearby for the all-important coffee, with toilets and a change room handy.
+It’s one of the smallest rock pools in Sydney, but it’s excellent for a cool-off or splash.
+There’s a cafe nearby for the all-important coffee, with toilets and a changing room handy.

 Swimming at Manly Dam